venasolutions/bosk/docs/guide.md

 Note that `DriverStack` extends `DriverFactory`; that is, a `DriverStack` is a kind of `DriverFactory` that invokes other factories to assemble a driver.
 The local driver is not explicitly named in the driver stack.

+All of this might appear a bit abstract, but the upshot is that your drivers can snap together like Lego.

 #### Built-in drivers

 Some handy drivers ship with the `bosk-core` module.